outdreamer/build-a-cure/docs/tasks/function_to_do.md

                                 - 'less steps away from origin than excess position'
                             - find connecting function of converted solution format & current problem format
                               - find reduction-neutralizing or reduction-reducing functions
+                      - this may not be fewer general steps away:
+                        - every problem format change requires:
+                          - checking new problem format for difference from solution format
+                          - finding a conversion function to convert the standardize solution format into the current problem format
+                          - finding a connecting function for the current problem format & the standardized solution format
+                        - every solution format requires:
+                          - standardization (can be done at beginning of interface query)
+                      - but the logic for these steps may be adjacent to create/derive, or it may already exist
+                        - example logic that would already be defined:
+                          - standardize structures
+                          - pull definitions
+                          - find similar structures
+                          - find relevant structures (meaning)
+                          - check for matches in similar structures
+                          - check for usefulness (reduction of solution steps, clarity, or solution) of structurees

   - example of deriving solution from problem in a particular format: